mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 # Overview

-In this section we will migrate your data from the Relationnal Database through MongoSyphon.
+In this section we will migrate the data from the Relationnal Database through MongoSyphon.
-The goal is to come up with your config.js file that applies your schema.
+The goal is to come up with the config.js file that applies the schema.

 Disclaimer: The following instructions are taken from the MongoSyphon GitHub.
 MongoSyphon is an Open Source tool that is not supported (officially and otherwise) by MongoDB.
 Information contained in this readme may be inacurate or not reflect the full process behind the program.